Madura Veeran: Soundtrack

 The film's music was composed by Santhosh Dhayanidhi, and the soundtrack was released on 18 November 2017 through TrendMusic.
 As it was Santhosh's first rural album, he used village-based sounds entirely, to make the music feel "raw and earthy" by choosing acoustic instruments and avoiding synthesizers.
 He also utilised folk singers, rather than trained professionals, for a song on the Karuppusaamy deity and for a politically charged song.
 All Lyrics were Penned by Yugabharathi.

 Release

 Tamil Nadu theatrical rights of the film were valued at ₹2.5 crore.

+Critical reception

+V. Lakshmi of The Times of India rated the film 3/5 stars and wrote, "After cranking the camera for films like Poo, Kandein Kadhalai and Saguni, PG Muthiah has also wielded the megaphone for this rural entertainer, and he has done a fairly good job for a debutant director.
+In just over two hours (the editing is by KL Praveen), he has managed to narrate the story without extra frills."
+Arunkumar Shekhar of The New Indian Express wrote, "The first half seems hurried, while the second is more languid and almost threatens to derail the first half’s effort. [...]
+All in all, it’s a really good directorial debut that achieves a balance with its intent to deal with both caste and Tamil pride."

+Karthik Kumar of Hindustan Times rated the film 2.5/5 and wrote, "Madura Veeran shines in parts, but the sum of the parts isn’t effective enough to make us praise the overall intent."
+Anupama Subramanian of Deccan Chronicle wrote, "A major plus is that Muthaiah has projected the scenario in a realistic manner sans commercial trappings.
+Also, the Jallikattu sequences and the politics behind the sport have been captured earnestly. [...]
+It is an honest attempt that can be enjoyed in parts."